Black Rod: Mace

 Black Rod is in theory responsible for carrying the Mace into and out of the chamber for the Speaker of the House of Lords (formerly the Lord Chancellor, now the Lord Speaker), though this role is delegated to the Yeoman Usher and Deputy Serjeant-at-Arms, or on judicial occasions, to the Lord Speaker's deputy, the Assistant Serjeant-at-Arms.
-The mace was introduced in 1876.

 State Opening of Parliament

 Black Rod is best known for their part in the ceremonies surrounding the State Opening of Parliament and the Speech from the throne.
-Black Rod summons the Commons to attend the speech and lead them to the Lords.
+Black Rod summons the Commons to attend the speech and leads them to the Lords.
 As part of the ritual, the doors to the chamber of the House of Commons are slammed in the approaching Black Rod's face.
 This is to symbolise the Commons' independence of the Sovereign.
 Black Rod then strikes the door three times with their staff, and is then admitted and issues the summons of the monarch to attend.

 This ritual also happens whenever the Lords have a commission to be read and Black Rod summons MPs to hear it.
 For example, on Tuesday 17 December 2019 this ritual happened twice.

-This ritual is derived from the attempt by King Charles I to arrest Five Members in 1642, in what was seen as a breach of the constitution.
+This ritual is derived from the attempt by Charles I to arrest Five Members in 1642, in what was seen as a breach of the constitution.
 This and prior actions of the King led to the Civil War.
-After that incident, the House of Commons has maintained its right to question the right of the monarch's representative to enter their chamber, although they cannot bar them from entering with lawful authority.
+After that incident, the House of Commons has maintained its right to question the right of the monarch's representatives to enter their chamber, although they cannot bar them from entering with lawful authority.